julia-/portfolio-ca/README.md

 I feel that the choice of French Lilac gives enough brightness and contrast, while also providing a dramatic effect.
 From an accessibility perspective, this colour palette is also suitable for people with colour visibility problems.

-I selected a bold, geometric font as I wanted use typography as the main design element.
+I selected a bold, geometric font with sharp angles.
+I wanted use typography as the main design element.

 ### Logo
 [Figma | Logo and Favicon](https://www.figma.com/file/5NCkU4WZgAZ4x7Jls6j6bv/Portfolio-Logo)